reading-china-dream/.github/profile/README.md

 ## Welcome!

 This is the Github organization for the **"Reading The China Dream"** website.

-The `website` repository is the main repository from which the site is built.
-Feel free to contribute improvements in there!
+The [website](https://github.com/reading-china-dream/website) repository is the main repository from which the site is built.
+Feel free to contribute content and codebase improvements.

+Head to the [discussions forum](https://github.com/reading-china-dream/forum/discussions) to discuss topics related to the content.